savaki/golangvanityurls/README.md

     repo: https://github.com/savaki/swag
 ```

-* Deploy the app:
+Deploy the app using `up`:

 ```bash
 up
 ```

-* Generate a custom TLS certificate using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
+Generate a custom TLS certificate using [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).

-* Create a CloudFront distribution for your app.
+Create a CloudFront distribution for your app.
+Use the certificate you create via the AWS Certificate Manager
+to secure the site.
 To get the URL to point to, type:

 ```bash
 up url
 ```

-Use the certificate you create via the AWS Certificate Manager to secure the site.

-* That's it!
+That's it!
 You can use `go get` to get the packages from your custom domain.

 ## Configuration File